dbrock/fcshd/README.md

   * It abstracts away the crazy command-line interface of `mxmlc` and gives you a simpler and more `gcc`-like interface to work with.

-  * It postprocesses all compiler output, simplifies most of the verbose (sometimes bordering on rambling) error messages, and converts the stack traces into a more conventional GNU-style format (so that tools like Emacs can understand them).
+  * It post-processes all compiler output, simplifies most of the verbose (sometimes bordering on rambling) error messages, and converts the stack traces into a more conventional GNU-style format (so that tools like Emacs can understand them).